dpenkler/hp9816emu/README.md

 The following HPIB peripherals are preconfigured on select code 7 and cannot be changed:

-- Bus address 0: hp9121 amigo floppy disk drive units 0 (H700) and 1 (H701)
+- Bus address 0: hp9121 amigo floppy disk drive units 0 and 1
   -  This is mainly for the HPL2 operating system.
   -  HPL2 boots from it but then hangs.
 (Workaround: boot HPL from ss/80 drive)
   -  Basic and Pascal OK.
 - Bus address 1: printer - prints to file on host local file system: printer-xxx.txt
-- Bus address 2: hp9122 ss/80 floppy disk drive units 0 (H720) and 1 (H721)
+- Bus address 2: hp9122 ss/80 floppy disk drive units 0 and 1
-- Bus address 3: hp7908 cs/80 hard drive (H730)
+- Bus address 3: hp7908 cs/80 hard drive unit 0
-- Bus address 4: hp7908 cs/80 hard drive (H740)
+- Bus address 4: hp7908 cs/80 hard drive unit 0

-When a H7XX label is clicked a menu to manage the corresponding disk image is posted.
+When a **Unit N** label is clicked a menu to manage the corresponding disk image is posted.

 ## Files

-### A number of files are required for the emulator to work:
+### The font file is required in the current working directory for the emulator to work:

 * 9816FontW.ppm      - the characterset fonts in white
-* 9816A.ppm          - background bitmap for labels and annunciators
-* 9816-L.KML         - configuration file for Rom, buttons and annunciators
-* rom30.bin          - the binary contents of Rom3.0 (9816 BIOS)

-These files do not need to be modified by a user.

 ### Other files: